-Back row: Jon Fisher, Peter Clark, Peter Smith, ?, Adrian Gotts.
+Back row: Jan Fisher, Peter Clark, Peter Smith, ?, Adrian Gotts.

-2nd row: Alfie Glaysher, Graham Ashdown, Michael French, Malcolm Harris, Peter Jones, Richard Turner (with Peter Smith behind him), Pauline Elliot
+2nd row: Alfie Glaysher, Neil Barnes, Michael French, Malcolm Harris, Peter Jones, Richard Turner (with Peter Smith behind him), Pauline Elliot

 Front: Elaine Williams, Vicki Duclos, Jane Cole, Mary Phillips (with Graham Ashdown behind Mary Phillips)

 Another badly water damaged photo taken by Mr White – of a First Year Physics class in 1962.
 Courtesy of John Breeds.
 Barry Fuller says this was his class.
 He has identified:

-Back row: Girls (from left) Lita Bailey ?
-Vicki Brown ? ? ?
+Back row: Girls (from left) ? ?
+Vicki Brown Yvonne Richards (or possibly Kay Baldock) ? ?

-Front row: Boys (from left) Barry Fuller John Arkley David Cotterell Adrian Gotts
+Front row: Boys (from left) Pete Clark John Arkley David Cotterell Adrian Gotts

 Working hard at A-level revision (!) – 1968